SrainApp/srain/doc/installation.rst

 Installation
 ============

-Srain now can runs on most GNU/Linux distributions and macOS, Windows support in in plan.
+Srain can run on most GNU/Linux distributions and macOS, Windows support is in plan.

 Dependences
 ===========